KSTU: KSTU moves to channel 13; sale to Fox

 Wiley Rein attracted two other clients which had interest in channel 13.
 One was Northstar Communications, a Washington company financially backed by insurer Allstate.
 The Mountain West principals, with Northstar, formed MWT Limited Partnership; Northstar insisted that Mountain West buy out the other applicants, leading to it obtaining the channel 13 permit.
-MWT then signed an agreement to purchase all of the assets of KSTU on channel 20 for $30 million in June 1987, with MWT to operate channel 20 until channel 13 was ready to be activated and then surrender the channel 20 license.
-The Mountain West partners would later claim that Adams had also been a client of Wiley Rein and that Northstar had refused to provide them financing to outfit their own station, essentially forcing the company to buy KSTU for relocation.
-To pay for the transaction, Mountain West borrowed $22.5 million and paid $10 million in a non-compete agreement with Adams.
-On November 2, 1987, with the new transmitter facility complete, KSTU moved from channel 20 to channel 13.
+MWT then signed an agreement to purchase all of KSTU's non-license assets from Adams for $30 million in June 1987.
+Under the terms of the deal, MWT would operate channel 20 until the channel 13 facility was ready to be activated, after which it would surrender the channel 20 license.
+The Mountain West partners later said that Northstar had refused to provide the financing to outfit a new station, essentially forcing the company to buy KSTU for relocation.
+It was later reported that Adams was a client of Wiley Rein.
+To pay for the transaction, Mountain West borrowed $22.5 million; the deal included $10 million in a non-compete agreement with Adams.
+On November 2, 1987, with the new transmitter facility complete, KSTU's intellectual property (call letters, Fox affiliation, syndicated programming and staff) moved from channel 20 to channel 13.
 It also moved to channel 13 on local cable systems.
+Due to the manner in which the changeover was structured legally, the FCC reckons KSTU's current facility on channel 13 as a new license dating from 1987; it was issued a construction permit under the call letters KTMW on July 17 and changed its call letters to KSTU on November 9.

 The obligations incurred by the Mountain West partners were financially debilitating.
 In August 1989, Mountain West and Farragut Communications—part of the Northstar group—put KSTU on the market.
-Multiple bidders, including Meredith Broadcasting, inspected the station, but the winner attracted surprise: the Fox network itself.
+While multiple bidders, including Meredith Broadcasting and a group led by then-Fox executive Jamie Kellner, inspected the station, the Fox network itself purchased KSTU.
 Fox had just sold WFXT in Boston, meaning it had the ability to buy another station.
 The $41 million deal resulted in the first network-owned TV station in Utah.